MainStMission/oc/README.md

 You can read a bit more about the mission and this project in Tom's [History of Main St. Mission's Food Pantry Manager](https://github.com/MainStMission/food-pantry-manager/blob/master/HISTORY.md).

+## Open Cupboard Project

+The Original Food Pantry application was developed in Ruby and Rails and has been in daily use at Main Street Mission for about One and One half years.
+We have been very happy with it and want to make it available on an open source basis to other food pantries.
+Also please feel free to contact if you would like assistance in either deploying the project or in having it custom tailored to your needs.

 ## Why Should You Help?

 The mission provides food for about 250 families each month.
 About 200 children are given school supplies each August.
 The mission also